 Public Engagement and Evaluation Masterclasses

 What is public engagement, why is it important, and how do you know if your public engagement activities are successful?
 Our two new masterclasses will help you build on your public engagement goals to deliver enjoyable and meaningful activities for you and your participants.

-- Masterclass 1: Public Engagement – This interactive session will provide an opportunity to reflect on your own public engagement experiences, find out why engagement is so important for major funders, explore approaches and discover opportunities for public engagement at Imperial and beyond.
+- Exploring Public Engagement– This interactive session will provide an opportunity to reflect on your own public engagement experiences, find out why engagement is so important for major funders, explore approaches and discover opportunities for public engagement at Imperial and beyond.
 This free masterclass is aimed at staff members looking to broaden their skills and understanding in public engagement.
 It is not designed for experienced engagement practitioners.
 Space is strictly limited to 20 places.
-Please note that this session has now passed – find out more about the training session and future opportunities.
+The next available session takes place on 7 March 2018.